Print

 4. Add the dry ingredients to the wet ingredients and use a spatula to mix until just combined.
 Do not over-mix.

-5. Gently fold in peppermint bark or chocolate chips if using.
+5. Gently fold in optional add-ins, if using.

-6. Scoop out ten portions of matcha cookie dough on a small baking sheet or plate and transfer to the refrigerator for at least 15 minutes.
-This prevents cookies from spreading too much.
+6. Scoop 8-10 portions of cookie dough onto a small baking sheet or plate and refrigerate for at least 15 minutes.

 7. Preheat the oven to 350°F and line a baking sheet with parchment paper.